biagiomattialarosa/biagiomattialarosa.github.io/index.md

 I am a MSc graduate on Artificial Intelligence & Robotics and a prospective phd student, currently located in Rome, Italy.

-I am most interested in reasearch that explains the behavior of black box models (e.g. Deep Neural Networks) combining tools from diffent areas of Machine Learning.
+I am most interested in research that explains the behavior of black box models (e.g. Deep Neural Networks) combining tools from different areas of Machine Learning.
+My current research focuses on explainability for the Memory Augmented Neural Networks.
 ![Image of a black box behavior](../files/images/blackbox.jpg)
 <br>
 In particular I am interested on the application of explainable AI to debug and to better understand the deep learning models.